ErfanZohrabi/Bio_search/README.md

 Then open your browser and navigate to `http://localhost:5000`.

+### Using the Advanced Network Features

+#### Protein Interaction Networks
+1. Search for a protein (e.g., P04637 for TP53)
+2. Select the protein from search results
+3. Click "View Network" to visualize protein-protein interactions
+4. Explore the network by clicking on nodes to see details
+5. Adjust visualization settings using the control panel

+#### Publication Co-citation Networks
+1. Navigate to the Publication Network page
+2. Enter a PMID (e.g., 12345678) or a search term
+3. Click "Generate Network" to visualize the citation relationships
+4. Explore papers that cite or are cited by the source paper
+5. Click on nodes to view publication details and navigate between related papers

 ### Using the CLI

 The BioSearch CLI provides a convenient way to search databases from the command line: